wambua-iv/my-learning-notes/Enterprise Engineering/Huawei Training/Storage.md

 	- manual
 	- batch => Use a template to add multiple nodes at once
 	- processes to import require authentication
+	[Storage Network]
+		- management network IP address of the DPC nodes have been configured
+		-

 indexes
 	- Primary index